macchioni/macchioni.cc/content/blog/2019-11-17-Friendship-Brexit-Follett.md

 ---
 author: Piero Macchioni
 date: 2019-11-17
-title: Finding friendship in time of Brexit
+title: Finding friendship in times of Brexit
 description: Reading might be an antidote to the Brexits of our time, suggest authors Ken Follett, Jojo Moyes, Kate Mosse and Lee Child in Milan.
 published: true
 categories: